PZI Teacher Archives

 Our lives right now are an exercise in not knowing.
 Surprising intimacy comes in new forms of communication and meditation.
 But really, there is nothing to hold onto.
 And that vastness is filled with light.
 Sunday Zen session recorded July 16, 2020.

-PZI Zen Online: Three threads: Anna Swier’ s poem: ‘There’s a Light in Me’.
-The light in us wholly unharmed even in extremes of suffering, a place for the Muses to meet us.
-‘Terma’ – a Tibetan teaching hidden in physical objects or even concealed in your mind or memory- written in indecipherable Dakini script, to be found by you.
-Concealed in physical objects or even in your mind/memory, written texts or even email! little reminders that we are already awake.
+The light in us is wholly unharmed even in extremes of suffering, a place for the Muses to meet us.
+Allison talks about Anna Swir’s poem, There’s a Light in Me.
 When we hold light and silence everyone can feel it it changes the field.
-As recorded June 16th 2020.
+Sunday Zen session recorded June 16th, 2020.

 In the evening dharma talk John introduces us to an ancestor in the koan tradition, Dahui Zonggao 大慧宗杲 (Ta-hui Tsung-kao, Daie Soko), 1089-1163 and his disciple Wuzhuo Miaozong (無著妙宗; 1096–1170 CE), Miaozong lived during the Song dynasty and was one of the first nuns to be included in an imperially sanctioned Zen lineage history.
 The conversation between Dahui and Miaozong is instructive of his early method of using only the ‘head of the koan’ and becoming one with it.
 His method was formulated for his culture.